arne-braeckman/eventRunner/docs/architecture/high-level-architecture.md

 ## Technical Summary

 The **eventRunner** application will be built as a **monolithic T3 Stack application** deployed on **Vercel**.
-The system consists of a **Next.js fullstack application** with integrated API routes using **tRPC** for type-safe client-server communication, **Convex** for database management and real-time features, and **Convex Auth** for authentication.
+The system consists of a **Next.js fullstack application** with integrated API routes using **tRPC** for type-safe client-server communication, **Convex** for database management and real-time features, and **Clerk** for authentication with JWT integration.
 This architecture is designed to support eventRunner's core mission of providing an all-in-one web application for event venue businesses, enabling efficient customer journey management, streamlined workflows, seamless collaboration, and timely revenue realization through a unified, type-safe development experience.

 ## Platform and Infrastructure Choice

 **Platform:** Vercel (primary) with fallback to Azure **Key Services:**
 - **Vercel**: Hosting, edge functions, static assets, CI/CD
-- **Convex**: Database, authentication provider, real-time subscriptions
+- **Convex**: Database, real-time subscriptions, JWT authentication integration
 - **Cloudinary**: File storage and image optimization
 - **Resend**: Email delivery service
 - **Stripe**: Payment processing